M-Luhulima/M-Luhulima/README.md

 - :house_with_garden: I live in Utrecht, the Netherlands
 - :computer: I'm currently working on becoming a full stack developer
 - :books: I'm currently learning i.a.
 Javascript, HTML/CSS
-- :paperclip: Fun fact: before I made the switch to development, I was a lawyer, specialising in Intellectual property, Privacy & IT law
+- :paperclip: Fun fact: before I made the switch to development, I was a lawyer, specialising in Intellectual property, Privacy & Technology law
 - :mailbox: Contact me via [LinkedIn](https://www.linkedin.com/in/maudyluhulima/)